Roberto-stephen/amosgpt1/README.md

-# ampsgptnew
+AmosGPT
-Using Gemini AI to make life more easier
+Using AmosGPT AI to make life more easier